boratanrikulu/skyddad/README.md

 	----------
 	Image: It containes an secret image.
 	Image saved at: "/path/to/secret489931897"
-	Image contains a secret message,
-	It says: "A message to encode to image."
 	----------
 ------------------
 	(✓) Message is not changed.
 Hash is same.